-The Kindling Fund supports artist-organized projects that engage the public and the visual arts in inventive and meaningful ways.
+The Kindling Fund supports artist-organized projects that engage audiences and incorporate the visual arts in inventive and meaningful ways.
 The Kindling Fund distributes ~$65,000 worth of grants ranging from $1,500 – $5,000 to artists across the state of Maine each year.
 With a focus on risk and experimentation, successful projects value unconventional engagement, critical dialogue, collaboration, and create new models for presenting artists’ work.
 The Kindling Fund is administered by SPACE Gallery as part of the Andy Warhol Foundation for the Arts’ Regional Regranting Program.

-Former Executive Director Nat May established this grant opportunity in 2015, responding to the needs of individual artists across the state and Maine’s arts community at large.
-The Kindling Fund is a part of the Regional Re-granting Program of the Andy Warhol Foundation for the Visual Arts.
-This program connects Warhol Foundation support with localized partner organizations who value artist-driven contemporary and independent practices.
-Ten other re-granting projects around the United States fulfill a similar need.
+The grant was established in 2015 in response to the needs of individual artists across the state and to the needs of Maine’s arts community at large.
+The Regional Regranting Program connects Warhol Foundation support with localized partner organizations who value artist-driven contemporary and independent practices.
+Thirteen other regranting initiatives around the United States fulfill a similar need.

 The Regional Regranting Program aims to support vibrant, under-the-radar artistic activity by partnering with leading cultural institutions in communities across the country.
 The program allows The Andy Warhol Foundation for the Visual Arts to reach the sizable population of informal, non-incorporated artist collectives and to support their alternative gathering spaces, publications, websites, events and other projects.
 The Foundation plans to expand this program with partner organizations in areas where the level of on-the-ground, self-organized artistic activity is highest.